By Amanda Padgett on | No Comments

 Once you’ve made a snapshot, you can easily keep it updated as you edit by right-clicking on the snapshot and choosing “Update with Current Settings.”

 You can use snapshots to compare your edit to the original image or to compare two different edits to see which one you prefer.

-You can use snapshots to compare to edit versions right inside the Develop module.
-This is done by right clicking on the snapshot and choosing “Copy Snapshot Settings to Before.”
-You can now view one edit next to each other.
+This can be done right inside the Develop Module by right clicking on the snapshot and choosing “Copy Snapshot Settings to Before.”
+You be able to view one edit right next to the other.
 How cool!

-Export multiple versions of the same image by creating virtual copies AFTER making snapshots.
+You can export multiple versions of the same image by creating virtual copies AFTER making snapshots.

 I prefer to keep all my edits in one place via snapshots on the main image until I'm ready to export.
 Then I create two or more virtual copies (right click and choose virtual copy), and click on the snapshot of my choice BECAUSE the snapshots were copied over along with the virtual copy.
 Isn't that fantastic?

 Here are some other very helpful tutorials related to snapshots and virtual copies:

 Do you have any questions or comments about Lightroom Snapshots?
 Just leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Hi!
 I'm Amanda, a homeschooling mom of four, from South Carolina.
 I am passionate about photography, photo editing, and helping others learn to love their camera and editing programs.